LLNL/lbann/docs/layers/math_layers.rst

 MatMul
 ----------------------------------------

-The MatMul layer performs Matrix multiplication.
+The :python:`MatMul` layer performs Matrix multiplication.

 Performs matrix product of two 2D input tensors.
 If the input tensors are 3D, then matrix products are computed independently over the first